 Maternity pay is calculated differently in every jurisdiction.
 It will typically be a percentage of the employee’s previous salary or a predefined recurring lump sum.

-In some countries, like Austria, employees on maternity leave receive 100% of their previous salary for the full duration of statutory leave, but this is pretty uncommon.
+In some countries, like Austria, employees on maternity leave receive 100% of their previous salary for the full duration of statutory leave, but this is not the case for all countries.
 According to the OECD, the majority of its member countries provide maternity payments that replace over 50% of an employee’s previous earnings.
+See below for a breakdown of countries with the most generous mandates for paid maternity leave as of comprehensive 2023 data per OECD.

 Calculating maternity pay for variable pay employees, such as salespeople, adds another level of complexity to the matter.
 Commission and bonus schemes may or may not be included in calculations depending on various factors, so where uncertain you may wish to consider seeking professional advice in this scenario.

-Do Employees Receive Employee Benefits While on Maternity Leave?
+Do Employees Receive Benefits While on Maternity Leave?

-You may be wondering if you’re required to provide regular employee benefits, like annual leave, meal vouchers, and health insurance while your employee is on maternity leave.
+You may be wondering if you’re required to provide regular employee benefits, like annual leave, meal vouchers, and health insurance while a pregnant employee is on maternity leave.
 The answer is complex and depends on where your employee is based, so you’ll need to approach it on a country-by-country basis.

 In the UK, for example, employees are entitled to all their usual rights and contractual benefits during paid maternity leave, except for wages.

-While the US doesn’t have legal provisions for paid maternity leave on a national level, employers are still required to continue health coverage for employees on FMLA leave.
+While the US doesn’t have legal provisions for a paid maternity leave policy on a national level, employers are still required to continue health coverage for employees on FMLA leave.

 Employee benefits are treated differently in every country, even outside of maternity leave, so you’ll need to consult a local expert or partner with a global employment provider like Omnipresent to ensure you remain compliant.